What's on

 Itinerary

-1. Kilkenny city - Around 4 hours to explore the medieval city at your own pace with your guide.
-Kilkenny Castle, the craft quarter, cobbled laneways, characterful pubs - it’s a city that mixes genuine medieval history with a very lively present.
+1. Kilkenny city - Around 4 hours to explore the medieval city with your guide.
+Kilkenny Castle, the craft quarter, cobbled laneways, the cathedral, and characterful pubs - the city mixes genuine medieval history with a very lively present.
 (240 min)

-2. Travel and free time - The remaining time covers travel between Dublin and Kilkenny, with a break built in for lunch at your own cost.
+2. Travel and free time - The remaining time covers the Dublin to Kilkenny drive (roughly 1.5 hours each way), with a break built in for lunch at your own cost.
 (180 min)

 Good to Know

-• This is a private tour, conducted in English and Spanish
+• Private tour conducted in English and Spanish

-• Pick-up and drop-off from your Dublin hotel or a location of your choice
+• Pick-up and drop-off at your Dublin hotel or a location of your choice

-• Suitable for all fitness levels; specialised infant seats are available
+• Suitable for all fitness levels; specialised infant seats available on request

 • Public transport options are available nearby